Students engage in rich learning experiences using technology and devices that develop their digital literacy.

-ICT will be embedded into different learning areas where teachers will support students to investigate, communicate and create with ICT.
+Engagement through devices and use of technology is embedded into different learning areas where teachers support and encourage students to investigate, communicate and create.

-At St. John's we follow the new Digital Technologies curriculum, which has an emphasis on students knowing 'how' computers think and how to program technology.
+We follow the new Digital Technologies curriculum, that has an emphasis on students knowing how computers think and how to program technology.

-There are three core strands of the Digital Technologies curriculum (Digital Systems, Data and Information, Creating Digital Solutions) which aligns very closely with STEM concepts.
-This new curriculum will develop student’s thinking skills and will encourage them to wonder “What would happen if I…?”
-“Why do things currently work this way?” and “What would happen if this part of it changed?”
+There are three core strands of the Digital Technologies curriculum (Digital Systems, Data and Information, Creating Digital Solutions) that align closely with STEM concepts.
+This curriculum develops student’s thinking skills and encourage them to consider:

-They will take part in activities which will allow them to:
+Students take part in activities that allow them to:

 Recognise and explore patterns and sequences